 Valuing what your choices feel like in the moment is the qualitative difference between an ignorant or elegant simplicity in your efforts; it’s the difference between a gross or subtle understanding of change.
 When you value your experiences in this way, you’ll have greater trust in your essential nature, allowing you to take your practice in any direction.
 Two steps forward and one step back will no longer deter you because you’ll realize that all of your experiences are informing your efforts and understanding.

 As you’re accumulating these experiences, it’s necessary to test what you’re being modeled and taught by others.
 You need some form of teaching to be able to study yourself but always remember that teaching can only offer clarity and explanation.
 You are the expert in your life and only you can decide what you want to incorporate into your own growth process.
 Truth be told, that’s all resistance really is — an indicator that you haven’t found a way to make something your own yet.

 We acquire new information long before we practice it or own it so be kind with yourself.
 We respond best when change is incorporated gradually and incrementally, even imperceptibly, where it simply becomes the current expression of who we are.
-When you’re able to refer back to an earlier time and memory of yourself as the “old me” — not because your body looks different but because you’ve become a wiser, gentler version of yourself — that’s when you can be confident change has truly taken place.
+When you’re able to refer back to an earlier time and memory of yourself as the “old me” — not because your Healthy Body looks different but because you’ve become a wiser, gentler version of yourself — that’s when you can be confident change has truly taken place.